 Actually, I went from Microsoft to a start-up that a few friends were doing [New York-based security consultancy Matasano Security LLC] and from there went to Mozilla.
 I went to Mozilla because it seemed like there was a real opportunity to impact how users really experience the Internet and to try and make that as secure as possible.
 Obviously, your allegiance is to Mozilla now.
 But do you think Microsoft has gotten better at producing patches that are quick and accurate?

 I was never skeptical of what Microsoft was doing.
 I was always very proud of the changes they made over the time when I was there.
 They do have a difficult task in that they are testing their changes against a huge suite of applications that rely on Internet Explorer, for example, and they have to test against a lot of controls used in internal applications that the home user doesn't see as much.
 On our side, we have this tremendous community that's able to test all these different configurations in a very short period of time.
 In that regard, it's almost surprising to think that maybe Mozilla has more resources on the testing side than Microsoft with all its financial resources.
 That's one of the reasons we're able to ship patches so quickly, because we're able to get really broad testing done in a short amount of time.
-While Microsoft has its internal team of researchers to work on these problems,
+While Microsoft has its internal team of researchers to work on these problems, Mozilla has the entire open source community on the case.

 Exactly.
 Mozilla has the benefit of an enormous community that helps us test our nightly builds.
 There's something like 10,000 people downloading and testing it every night.
 That's a huge number of people working on security patches and new versions of the browser, testing them in different combinations on different platforms.
 That's the real difference between our process and Microsoft's.